1. What You Get

 • Consistency-focused strategies: Best-of-N with self-verification; majority voting; Monte Carlo tree search

 These directions are not prescriptive - they’re signposts.
-Any approach that improves Pass^3 is welcome.
+Any approach that improves reliable behavior is welcome, as long as it respects the benchmark boundary and does not exploit evaluator internals.

 Ready?